1. Compliment an Employee Complaint Against

 Neighbors by Ring App

-The Springfield Police Department has a partnership with the phone app - Neighbors by Ring.
-This collaboration will provide the department another method to share information about what is going on throughout the community in real-time with residents including crime and safety incidents.
+The Springfield Police Department has a partnership with the Neighbors by Ring mobile application.
+This collaboration provides the department with another method to share real-time information with residents regarding crime and public safety incidents throughout the community.

-The Neighbors by Ring app allows users to share videos from Ring cameras or any other camera system by uploading their content to the app.
-Other users and the Springfield Police Department can then view videos and post information about crime and safety through the platform.
+The Neighbors by Ring app allows users to share videos from Ring cameras or other camera systems by uploading content to the platform.
+Other users and the Springfield Police Department may view shared videos and post information related to crime and safety.

-The Springfield Police Department will only be able to view those videos posted in the app, and will not have remote access to residents’ cameras or videos.
-Utilizing the Neighbors by Ring app, the Springfield Police Department can also request users to submit videos that are relevant to an active investigation.
+The Springfield Police Department can only view videos that users voluntarily post within the app.
+The department does not have remote access to residents’ cameras or stored video footage.
+Through the app, the department may request that users submit videos relevant to an active investigation.

-The app will not be monitored by law enforcement 24-hours a day, 7 days a week.
-Users still need to report criminal activity to the Springfield Police Department’s non-emergency dispatch at 217.788.8311 or in emergencies by calling 911.
+The Neighbors by Ring app is not monitored by law enforcement 24 hours a day, seven days a week.
+Criminal activity should continue to be reported to the Springfield Police Department’s non-emergency dispatch at 217-788-8311, or by calling 911 in an emergency.

-This partnership is one more way the police is working with the community to combat crime.
+This partnership is one of several ways the Springfield Police Department works with the community to help prevent and address crime.

 Command Staff